huayue21/GCDProject/CodeBook.md

-#CodeBook for a Tidy Human Activity Dataset
+#CodeBook for the Tidy Human Activity Dataset

-## Data collection
+## Information about the Original Dataset

+This section is based on the description in [1].

-The original data is collected by the team of orge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto from Smartlab - Non Linear Complex Systems Laboratory of Università degli Studi di Genova, Italy.
+The *Human Activity Recognition Using Smartphones* Data Set can be found in the UCI Machine Learning Repository.The original data is collected by the team of orge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto from Smartlab - Non Linear Complex Systems Laboratory of Università degli Studi di Genova, Italy.

-30 subjects labeled with ID 1-30 within 19-48 ages have joined the experiments.
+Thirty volunteers( or subjects) labeled with ID 1 to 30 within 19 to 48 ages have joined the experiments.
 Each volunteer performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist.
 In the experiments, three-axial linear acceleration and three-axial angular velocity singals are collected at a constant rate of 50Hz using the embedded accelerometer and gyroscope in the smartphone.
 The activity types of all the data are then labeled manually based on video records.

 Here is a table of the labels for the six activity types.